knowledgesystems/knowledgesystems-k8s-deployment/incidents.md

 - Tried various approach of expanding existing k8s volume, but was tricky b/c volume expansion wasn't enabled for existing PersistenceVolumeClaims

 What did work:
 - Instead, started a new AWS EC2 instance with that volume attached.
 For whatever reason i couldn’t see the attached volume within ubuntu at first (had to use [lsblk and mount](https://stackoverflow.com/questions/22816878/my-mounted-ebs-volume-is-not-showing-up)).
-I guess this might be something you always have to do
+Might be something you always have to do...
 - Once the volume was accessible, we ran `docker run bitnami/mongodb` with the correct mount location specified to load the data
 - From a separate shell used mongodump as described (cmds are described in cbioportal/README)
 - Now that we got the dump, we set up a new mongo database in the k8s cluster to load the data: